Tough Texas immigration law nears. Residents have questions.

 “It would mean you now have a federal immigration system and a state immigration system, and they’re going to be interacting in chaotic and confusing ways,” says Denise Gilman, co-director of the Immigration Clinic at the University of Texas at Austin School of Law.

-No everyone foresees revolutionary change.
+Not everyone foresees revolutionary change.
 Sheriff Thaddeus Cleveland in rural Terrell County believes the White House has done “absolutely nothing” on border security.
 Yet he doesn’t see SB4 fundamentally changing the way he already partners with Border Patrol agents.

 “It’s another tool we have in our pocket, for sure,” he says of SB4.
 However, with “the Border Patrol resources that we have, I don’t foresee us changing the way we conduct ourselves.”

-Note: Editor's note: This story was updated to correct the name of the Iglesia Luterana San Lucas church.